Brendacg616/automodelcar-cic-ipn/README.md

 TODO

 ## Cloning the repository
-In order to start working with the code, it's necesary to clone the repository; type:
+In order to start working with the code, first clone the repository by typing:

 > git clone https://github.com/Conilo/automodelcar-cic-ipn.git